This is the entry point for theme architect!

 Process:

-- For properties, visit https://json.schemastore.org/jekyll.json.
+- Create a _config.yml- For properties, visit https://json.schemastore.org/jekyll.json.
 In that go to the key called properties and under it every key is a possible property that can be added to the config file.

 - For default properties specific to any particular theme or website template, visit that template and read its documentation or code base to identiy what variables are used in its code.